kitex-contrib/kitexcall/README.md

 ### Command Line Options

-- `-help` or `-h`: Outputs the usage instructions.
+- `-help` or `-h`
+  Outputs the usage instructions.
-- `-type` or `-t`: Specifies the IDL type: thrift or protobuf.
-It supports inference based on the IDL file type.
-The default is thrift..
+- `-type` or `-t`
+  Specifies the IDL type: `thrift` or `protobuf`.
+Supports inference based on the IDL file type.
+Default is `thrift`.
-- `-idl-path` or `-p`: Specifies the path to the IDL file.
+- `-idl-path` or `-p`
+  Specifies the path to the IDL file.
+- `-include-path`
-- `-include-path`: Add a search path for the IDL.
-Multiple paths can be added and will be searched in the order they are added.
+  Adds a search path for the IDL.
+Multiple paths can be added and will be searched in order.
-- `-method` or `-m`: Required, specifies the method name in the format IDLServiceName/MethodName or just MethodName.
-When the server side has MultiService mode enabled, IDLServiceName must be specified, and the transport protocol must be TTHeader or TTHeaderFramed.
+- `-method` or `-m`
+  [Required] Specifies the method name, in the format `IDLServiceName/MethodName` or just `MethodName`.
+When the server has MultiService mode enabled, `IDLServiceName` must be specified, and the transport protocol must be `TTHeader` or `TTHeaderFramed`.
-- `-file` or `-f`: Specifies the input file path, which must be in JSON format.
+- `-file` or `-f`
+  Specifies the input file path, which must be in JSON format.
-- `-data` or `-d`: Specifies the data to be sent, in JSON string format.
+- `-data` or `-d`
+  Specifies the data to be sent, in JSON string format.
-- `-endpoint` or `-e`: Specifies the server address, multiple can be specified.
+- `-endpoint` or `-e`
+  Specifies the server address.
+Multiple can be specified.
+- `-transport`
-- `-transport`: Specifies the transport protocol type.
-It can be TTHeader, Framed, or TTHeaderFramed.
-If not specified, the default is Buffered.
+  Specifies the transport protocol type.
+Can be `TTHeader`, `Framed`, or `TTHeaderFramed`.
+Default is `Buffered`.
+- `-biz-error`
-- `-biz-error`: Enables the client to receive business errors returned by the server.
+  Enables the client to receive business errors returned by the server.
+- `-meta`
-- `-meta`: Specifies one-way metadata passed to the server.
-Multiple can be specified, in the format key=value.
+  Specifies one-way metadata passed to the server.
+Multiple can be specified, in the format `key=value`.
+- `-meta-persistent`
-- `-meta-persistent`: Specifies persistent metadata passed to the server.
-Multiple can be specified, in the format key=value.
+  Specifies persistent metadata passed to the server.
+Multiple can be specified, in the format `key=value`.
+- `-meta-backward`
-- `-meta-backward`: Enables receiving backward metadata (Backward) returned by the server.
+  Enables receiving backward metadata (Backward) returned by the server.
+- `-q`
-- `-q`: Only output JSON response, no other information.
+  Only outputs JSON response, no other information.
-- `-verbose` or `-v`: Enables verbose mode for more detailed output information.
+- `-verbose` or `-v`
+  Enables verbose mode for more detailed output information.

 ### Detailed Description